Blog

 Reclaiming your inner authority might look like:

-• Seeking multiple perspectives and opinions when making decisions.
+Seeking multiple perspectives and opinions when making decisions.

-• Trusting your body’s wisdom and signals.
+Tuning into your body’s wisdom and signals.

 5. Play with Joy and Pleasure

 Diagnoses can feel heavy, but your life doesn’t have to.
 Carve out space for moments of joy, curiosity, and play.
 What makes you laugh?
 What makes you feel alive?
+What turns you on?
 Lean into those things.
 I believe this is a valuable practice in its own right, however, there’s also such great research that illustrates the biochemical benefit to cultivating pleasure in daily life.
 Further, pleasure and joy aren’t ‘just’ indulgent—they’re a way of reminding yourself that you’re more than your diagnosis.
 You’re a full, complex, wonderful human being with dreams, desires, and a whole life ahead of you.

 You’re the Main Character, Not Your Diagnosis